Manipulative Child Behavior: Signs, Symptoms, & Solutions

 2. Have an action plan

 An action plan for your child can be something you ask your child to follow whenever they ask for something or crave attention.
-The action plan should be on your family values and having desirable personality traits.
+The action plan should focus on your family values and desirable personality traits.
 You can customize an action plan keeping your child in mind with pointers.
-You should prepare your action plan based on specific goals or targets, such as desirable behavior change in your child or healthy habits that are doable by your child.
+You should prepare your action plan based on specific goals or targets, such as desirable behaviour changes in your child or healthy habits that your child can do.
 It should be written and stuck on the refrigerator or pinned on a wall where your child can see it for regular reminders.
-This will teach your child an appropriate way to get things they want without using manipulative behavior.
+This will teach your child an appropriate way to get things they want without using manipulative behaviour.

 3. Distract your child